 A broad base of physicians, including primary care physicians, internists and endocrinologists, treat patients with diabetes.
-A large sales force will be required in order to educate and support these physicians.
+A large sales force, as well as Diabetes Nurse Educators, will be required in order to educate and support these physicians.
 Therefore, we plan to enter into collaborations with one or more pharmaceutical companies to market, distribute and sell our Technosphere Insulin System, if it is approved.
 If we fail to enter into collaborations, we would be required to establish our own direct sales, marketing and distribution capabilities.
-Establishing these capabilities can be time-consuming and expensive and we estimate that establishing even a specialty sales force would cost more than \$35 million.
-To further expand the potential of our Technosphere Insulin System and to reach the majority of existing patients with diabetes, it might be necessary to establish a primary-care sales force.
-Because of our relatively small size and as a new entrant into the diabetes market, we would be at a disadvantage to our potential competitors, all of which either are or have collaborated with large pharmaceutical companies that have substantially more resources than we do.
-For example, our competitors have existing sales forces in excess of 1,000 representatives targeting primary care physicians.
-As a result, we would not initially be able to field a sales force as large as our competitors or provide the same degree of market research or marketing support.
+Establishing these capabilities can be time-consuming and expensive.
+To further expand the potential of our Technosphere Insulin System and to reach the majority of physicians treating patients with diabetes, it will be necessary to establish a primary-care sales force.
+Because we lack experience in selling pharmaceutical products to the diabetes market, we would be at a disadvantage to our potential competitors, all of whom have substantially more resources and experience than we do.
+For example, our competitors have existing sales forces in excess of 2,000 representatives targeting primary care physicians.
+We, acting alone, would not initially be able to field a sales force as large as our competitors or provide the same degree of market research or marketing support.
+Also, we would not be able to match our competitor's spending levels for pre-launch marketing preparation, including medical education.